CyxMouz/doc_api/README.md

 ### 🌟 Thank You!
 Hope u Like IT ! :D

-- If you have any feedback, please don't hesitate to let us know ^^. i'm always looking to improve.
+- If you have any feedback, please don't hesitate to let me know ^^. i'm always looking to improve.

 #### Stay curious and happy coding! 🚀